craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Orcish heritage find themselves in possession of a powerfully resilient biology, providing extreme physical recovery speeds.
 The origins of Orcish people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the Brood Shaman [[Macht]].

-- You may live up to 80 years.
+- *Age* You may live up to 80 years.
-- You may weigh anywhere from 140 to 240 pounds.
+- *Weight* You may weigh anywhere from 140 to 240 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You regain the use of this feature after a short rest.